How can therapy help me and does it actually work?

 Ok, that’s great but why don’t you accept any insurance?

 GREAT QUESTION!
-My primary specialty is couples and marriage counseling (therapy).
-Insurance companies require that all clients seen by a therapist be diagnosed with a mental health disorder (as specified per the latest version of the DSM-V; or “The Diagnostic and Statistical Manual of Mental Health Disorders, Fifth Ed.”).
+One of our primary specialties is couples and marriage counseling (therapy).
+Insurance companies require that all clients seen by a therapist be diagnosed with a mental health disorder.
 This means that even if you or your partner do not have a mental health diagnosis (e.g., major depressive disorder – “depression”; generalized anxiety disorder – “anxiety”; etc.), I would have to create a diagnosis in order for your insurance company to allow you to pay me the agreed upon copay and then reimburse me when I submit my billing claim.
 This is problematic to me for a few reasons.

 a) What if you or your partner – whoever I diagnose as the “identified patient” and use for billing purposes – don’t actually have a mental health disorder?
 I’m not willing to risk my practice or license for a lie.
 You don’t want a therapist who is willing to do that.

-c) If the primary concern for you and your partner is a relational issue, why would I stretch the truth to create a diagnosis just to serve a reimbursement purpose?
+c) If the primary concern for you and your partner is a relational issue, why would we stretch the truth to create a diagnosis just to serve a reimbursement purpose?
 Again, like point A, this becomes a slippery slope.
-Ultimately, I am responsible for anything I sign my name to and I want to make sure that my actions are above reproach – for you, my other clients, and my license.
+Ultimately, your therapist is responsible for anything they sign their name to and they want to make sure that their actions are above reproach – for you, other clients, and our licenses.

 d) Your information is your information.
-I don’t believe you seeking therapy should depend on any other decision than the one you make for yourself – it should never boil down to you and Maria, or Jerry, or Jenn from ABC Health Insurance Company as to whether or not you get the services you need.
+As a practice owner (Rachel), I don’t believe you seeking therapy should depend on any other decision than the one you make for yourself – it should never boil down to you and Maria, or Jerry, or Jenn from ABC Health Insurance Company as to whether or not you get the services you need.

-e) I am deeply invested in my work as a couples, marriage, and family therapist.
-As such, I have gone on to receive certification from ICEEFT as an EFT-therapist (for more information about EFT, click here to visit their international website, review outcome studies about the incredible effects of this therapy, and why EFT is like no other therapy in existence).
-The training and on-going supervision make me a better therapist and person.
-It’s also a significant time and financial commitment that extends beyond what I’ve already completed through my graduate school program.
-If I accept insurance, I agree to work at a contractual rate that does not value or reflect my worth as a therapist or promote my pursuit of this huge goal!
+e) Rachel is deeply invested in her work as a systemic therapist.
+As such, she has gone on to receive certification from ICEEFT as an EFT-therapist and supervisor (for more information about EFT, click here to visit their international website, review outcome studies about the incredible effects of this therapy, and why EFT is like no other therapy in existence).
+The training and on-going supervision makes her a better therapist and person.
+It’s also a significant time and financial commitment that extends beyond what she already completed through her graduate school program.
+Also, self-pay rates allows this practice to also offer sliding scale rates to clients in need.

 Why is there a different charge for your couple sessions vs. those of individual or family therapy sessions?

 So glad you asked this!
-I am an EFT-certified therapist.
+I (Rachel) am an EFT-certified therapist and supervisor.
 This means I completed rigorous requirements on top of my graduate program in marriage and family all to earn an additional certification in couples therapy.
-Moreover, I continue to regularly engage in individual supervision with an EFT certified supervisor based in Mexico City (the EFT community is amazing and far-reaching!); peer consultation with local, trained EFT therapists in the Upstate area; and group supervision with a certified EFT supervisor and trainer.
+Moreover, I continue to regularly engage in supervision with my EFT mentors as well as am part of a local EFT group to promote EFT education and therapist support in the Upstate of SC.
 I do all of this to help me accelerate and grow my skills as a couple’s therapist adhering exclusively to the EFT model.
-In addition to all of that, I record couples sessions (with written permission) to review these for things that I miss, parts I could improve, etc., all with the aim to promote progress in a more efficient manner that would potentially not occur otherwise.
+In addition to all of that, I (Rachel) record couples sessions (with written permission) to review these for things that I miss, parts I could improve, etc., all with the aim to promote progress in a more efficient manner that would potentially not occur otherwise.
 IT’S A LOT OF OUTSIDE WORK.
 As such, the differences in session charges reflect this undertaking.
+Moreover, the energy required to stabilize, organize, regulate, and integrate new moves in a multi-client system can sometimes require extra mental/emotional energy.
+As such, the cost of couple and family therapy reflects this.

 If I'm receiving therapy services, do I have to take medication?

 Not at all!
 While medication may be beneficial if a client and therapist feel this could address underlying biological concerns impacting a person's mental and/or physical health, not all clients who attend therapy, take medication.
-I may refer a client to their primary care doctor and/or a psychiatrist, but I will always discuss this with the client first.
-I cannot prescribe medication.
+Your clinician may refer a client to their primary care doctor and/or a psychiatrist for a medication evaluation, but they will always discuss this with the client first.
+Your therapist cannot prescribe medication.

 Can I bring my partner/wife/husband/family member/friend/ etc., to therapy?

 Absolutely!
-I believe that our support systems are one of the biggest and best ways to make progress in therapy.
-As a systemically (relationally) trained therapist, I often works with 2 or more people at a time in session.
+We believe that our support systems are one of the biggest and best ways to make progress in therapy.
+EFT is a systems model - meaning, your therapist believes change happens when all persons in the relationship are present in session.

 What is your minimum age requirement for a client?

-If you have a question that I haven’t addressed in this section, please feel free to contact me via the website form or send me an email at rachelchiu@restoretherapysc.com
+If you have a question that we haven’t addressed in this section, please feel free to contact Rachel via the website form or send her an email at rachelchiu@restoretherapysc.com